thoukydides/homebridge-aeg-robot/README.md

 }
 ```

-The `pollIntervals` specify the time in seconds between successive polls of the AEG/Electrolux cloud API for appliance status updates (`statusSeconds`, default 5 seconds) or the health of the cloud servers (`serverHealthSeconds`, default 60 seconds).
+The `pollIntervals` specify the time in seconds between successive polls of the AEG/Electrolux cloud API for appliance status updates (`statusSeconds`, default 5 seconds), the health of the cloud servers (`serverHealthSeconds`, default 60 seconds), or the information feed (`feedSeconds`, default 300 seconds).

 Any unwanted HomeKit Services (except for the **Accessory Information**) created by this plugin can be disabled by listing them in the `hideServices` array.